 Good Enough

-It’s the first day of the second to last day of the year, how are you?
+It’s the first day of the second-to-last month of the year, how are you?

 Let’s all just take a deep breath.